Participate In An ACM Student Research Competition

-A separate session is scheduled for semi-finalists to give a ten minute presentation followed by a five minute question and answer period.
-This session will be attended by the evaluators and any interested conferece attendees.
+A separate session is scheduled for semifinalists to give a ten minute presentation followed by a five minute question and answer period.
+This session will be attended by the evaluators and any interested conference attendees.
 The top three finalists in each category will be chosen based on these presentations.

 Announcement of Three Finalists in Each Category (undergraduate and graduate)

 This usually takes place at a well-attended session of the conference.
-Each student will receive their prize after the conference.
-The first place winners will compete in the Grand Finals, which takes place toward the end of the program year.
+Each student will receive their monetary prize and their medal after the conference.
+The first place winners will compete in the Grand Finals, which take place toward the end of the program year.

 The Grand Finals

-The undergraduate and graduate first place winners from all SRCs for the program year compete in the Grand Finals.
-Students must submit to ACM headquarters an overview of their research that adheres to the format of problem & motivation, background & related work, uniqueness of the apprach, and their results & contributions.
-This submission must be in html format with no external links or external style sheets and should not exceed 4,000 words.
+First place undergraduate and graduate student winners from the SRCs held during the year advance to the SRC Grand Finals.
+Students must submit to ACM headquarters an overview of their research that adheres to the format of problem & motivation, background & related work, uniqueness of the approach, and their results & contributions.
+This submission must be in PDF format with no external links or external style sheets and should not exceed 4,000 words and 5 printed pages.
 Evaluations are conducted online by faculty and/or industry professionals associated with the ACM SRC Committee.

 Submitting Your Work

-The SRC chairs at each SIG conference drafts their own calls for submissions/participation.
+The SRC chairs at each SIG conference draft their own calls for submissions/participation.
 Students must email an abstract of their work to the respective SRC chair, and those who are chosen to attend the conference must create a poster and presentation based on specifications set by the SRC chairs.
 To see the open calls for submissions and contact information for SRC chairs, please click here.

 “I was very much impressed with the quality of the judging panel since they were all people at the top of their fields and they gave me very good feedback on the work which I presented.”

 - Trevor Parsons, OOPSLA SRC

 Students can gain many tangible and intangible rewards from participating in one of ACM’s Student Research Competitions.
 The ACM Student Research Competition is an internationally recognized venue enabling undergraduate and graduate students to earn: